canonical/real-time-ubuntu-docs/docs/how-to/uc-image-creation.rst

 Create the model assertion in the same directory as the pc-gadget.

-The gadget snap no channel and id, because it isn't in the store.
+In this model assertion, the gadget snap has no ``channel`` and ``id``, because it isn't in the store.
-We're going to build it locally and pass it to the image builder.
+We're have built it locally and will pass it to the image builder.
-In practice, the snap should be uploaded to the store and then listed in the model assertion along with its ID and channel.
+In practice, the gadget snap should be uploaded to the store and then listed in the model assertion along with its channel and id.
 This makes it possible to use a signed snap that receives updates.

 Set the right ``authority-id`` and ``brand-id``.

 Set the ``timestamp`` to a RFC3339 formatted string.

 Next, we need to sign the model assertion.
 Refer to the guide on `signing model assertion`_ for details on how to sign the model assertion.

 Here are the needed steps: